 - Proof of financial support (you can submit the same document you used to obtain your visa)

-2. Pay the Permit to Stay request fee at the link provided during the pre-arrival online process, or during Orientation.
+2. Pay the Permit to Stay request fee through the JCU online payment system.

 BRING YOUR PASSPORT!
 During your scheduled Immigration step at Orientation, the Immigration Services Office staff will accompany you to the local Post Office, where you will be issued your Permit to Stay receipt and fingerprinting appointment letter.